bojanpopic/developer.joomlatools.com/framework/plugins.md

 ### Naming

-An event handler can technically be any callable structure, but it our case it will simply be a method of a plugin.
+An event handler can technically be any [callable](http://php.net/manual/en/language.types.callable.php), but it our case it will simply be a method of a plugin.
 They must follow a specific naming pattern to be notified that an event is taking place.
 Its a fairly simple pattern:

 `on` + [**When**] + [**Package**] + [**Subject**] + [**Type**] + [**Action**]